-- 6.10.1 Where a temporary injury, which impacts on the student's ability to access the tests independently, has been sustained prior to the test, the school may make appropriate disability adjustments.
-For example, a student with a temporary injury might be granted the use of a computer to assist with the Writing test in line with Section 6.7 or a Support Person to provide access to the other tests in line with Section 6.6. - 6.10.2 A Scribe is not permitted for students who have a temporary injury (such as a broken arm) at the time of the Writing test, unless that student meets the criteria set out in Section 6.5.3 of these protocols, and the Scribe is familiar with the NAPLAN Scribe Rules. - 6.10.3 A doctor's certificate may be requested to support an application for adjustments (such as the use of a computer) for a student with a temporary injury.
-It is not appropriate to request adjustments where these are not warranted by the nature of the injury. - 6.10.4 Schools must ensure they obtain the relevant approvals from their TAA for adjustments for students with temporary injuries, if required by these protocols. - 6.10.5 If no available adjustment is appropriate to enable participation, the student must be marked absent from the test.
+- 6.10.1 Where a temporary injury, which impacts on a student's ability to access the tests independently, has been sustained prior to the test, the school may make appropriate disability adjustments.
+For example, a student with a temporary injury might be granted the use of a computer to assist with the writing test in line with section 6.7, or a NAPLAN support person to provide access to the other tests in line with section 6.6. - 6.10.2 A scribe is not permitted for students who have a temporary injury (such as a broken arm) at the time of the writing test. - 6.10.3 A doctor's certificate may be requested to support an application for adjustments (such as the use of a computer) for a student with a temporary injury.
+It is not appropriate to request adjustments where these are not warranted by the nature of the injury. - 6.10.4 Schools must ensure they obtain relevant approvals from their TAA for adjustments for students with temporary injuries, if required by these protocols. - 6.10.5 If no available adjustment is appropriate to enable participation, the student must be marked absent from the test.